cceh/ntg/docs/_sources/install-linux.rst.txt

+.. _linux-install:

 =======================
  Installation on Linux
 =======================

-This chapter describes how to install the software on a linux system.
+This chapter describes how to install the CBGM application on a linux server.
+If you want to run the application on a desktop machine an :ref:`installation with Docker <docker-install>` might be the easier way to go.

 Install Prerequisites